konsumer/image/README.md

 ## Thanks

 - I got a lot of the byte-parsing from [image-size](https://github.com/image-size/image-size)
-- [jpeg-header](https://viereck.ch/jpeg-header/) seemed to be the most reliable JPEG parsing I have found.
+- [jpeg-header](https://viereck.ch/jpeg-header/) seemed to be the most reliable JPEG parsing I have found, in JS.